dojo/cli-build-app/README.md

 - `mobile-web-app-capable="yes"`: indicates to Chrome on Android that the application can be added to the user's homescreen.
 - `apple-mobile-web-app-capable="yes"`: indicates to iOS devices that the application can be added to the user's homescreen.
-- `apple-touch-icon="${pwa.manifest.icons[0].src}"`: specifies the URL for the icon to display on iOS homescreens.
-Uses the first icon listed in the `pwa.manifest.icons` array when present.

 For example: